 Today we’re announcing that after a year and a half of careful experimentation and testing, we’ve started migrating sites that follow the best practices for mobile-first indexing.

-We continue to have one single index that we use for serving search results.
+We continue to have one index that we use to serve search results.
 We do not have a “mobile-first index” that’s separate from our main index.
-Historically, the desktop version was indexed, but increasingly, we will be using the mobile versions of content.
+Historically, the desktop version was indexed, but increasingly, we will use the mobile content versions.

 Sites that are not in this initial wave don’t need to panic.
 Mobile-first indexing is about how we gather content, not about how content is ranked.
 Content gathered by mobile-first indexing has no ranking advantage over mobile content that’s not yet gathered this way or desktop content.
 Moreover, if you only have desktop content, you will continue to be represented in our index.

 Having said that, we continue to encourage webmasters to make their content mobile-friendly.
-We do evaluate all content in our index — whether it is desktop or mobile — to determine how mobile-friendly it is.
-Since 2015, this measure can help mobile-friendly content perform better for those who are searching on mobile.
-Related, we recently announced that beginning in July 2018, content that is slow-loading may perform less well for both desktop and mobile searchers.
+We evaluate all content in our index — whether desktop or mobile — to determine how mobile-friendly it is.
+Since 2015, this measure can help mobile-friendly content perform better for those searching on mobile.
+Related, we recently announced that beginning in July 2018, slow-loading content may perform less well for desktop and mobile searchers.

 - Having mobile-friendly content is still helpful for those looking at ways to perform better in mobile search results.

-- Having fast-loading content is still helpful for those looking at ways to perform better for mobile and desktop users.
+- Having fast-loading content is still helpful for those looking to perform better for mobile and desktop users.

 - As always, ranking uses many factors.
-We may show content to users that’s not mobile-friendly or that is slow loading if our many other signals determine it is the most relevant content to show.
+We may show content to users that are not mobile-friendly or slow loading if our many other signals determine it is the most relevant content to show.